There is no cure for polio but it can be prevented with polio vaccine

 Crippling, potentially fatal

-Polio eradication efforts
+Global Polio eradication efforts

-GPEI is a public-private partnership spearheaded by national governments, the World Health Organization, Rotary International, the US Centers for Disease Control and Prevention (CDC) and UNICEF.
+The Global Polio Eradication Initiative (GPEI) is a public-private partnership led by national governments and spearheaded by the World Health Organization (WHO), Rotary International, the US Centers for Disease Control and Prevention (CDC), and UNICEF.
 Its goal is to eradicate polio worldwide.